timothyrusso/timothyrusso/README.md

 👋 Don't hesitate to reach out or explore my latest projects on my GitHub profile page.

 💻 Tech Stack:
-HTML, CSS, JavaScript, React, NextJs, Redux, and TypeScript (with a commitment to continuous growth and learning 🤓).
+HTML, CSS, JavaScript, React, Next, Redux, and TypeScript (with a commitment to continuous growth and learning 🤓).

 ## 📊 Here you can find my stats: